 - Whether or not the parties are related by blood or marriage, and if so, to what degree of the relationship

 The license is issued at the same time the application is taken; however, the license is not effective until 6:00 a.m. on the second calendar day after the license is issued.
 (Example: a license issued on Thursday, cannot be used until after 6:00 a.m. on Saturday.)
-The marriage must take place within six months of the effective date.
+The marriage must take place within six months of the effective date noted on the license.

 If you would like a civil ceremony, please note that there are no justices of the peace in Maryland.
-Only a judge, the Clerk of the Circuit Court or an appointed, designated Deputy Clerk of the Circuit Court may perform civil ceremonies.
-In Queen Anne's County, the Clerk and his designated deputies perform civil ceremonies only at the courthouse and only between the hours of 2:00 p.m. and 4:00 p.m.
-Monday-Friday, except for State holidays.
+Only the Clerk of the Circuit Court or an appointed designated Deputy Clerk may perform civil ceremonies.
+In Queen Anne's County, the Clerk and her designated deputies perform civil ceremonies only in the courthouse and only between the hours of 2:00 p.m. and 4:00 p.m.
+Monday through Friday, except for State holidays.
 Appointments are required.
-The cost for a civil ceremony is $25, payable by cash, Visa/Mastercard, cashier's check or money order.
+The cost for a civil ceremony is $25, payable by cash, Visa/MasterCard, cashier's check or money order.

 Certified Copies of Your Marriage License

-Certified copies of the marriage can be obtained once the return has been received by the Clerk's Office from the official for a fee of $5.50 each, payable by Cash or Visa/Mastercard if appearing in person to obtain certified copies.
+Certified copies of the marriage can be obtained once the return has been received by the Clerk's Office from the official for a fee of $5.50 each, payable by Cash or Visa/MasterCard if appearing in person to obtain certified copies.
 If not appearing in person and ordering certified copies of your marriage license by mail, please use the attached Request for Certified Copy form.
-If copies are to be mailed, the fee is payable by cashiers check or money order and there is an additional $2.00 mailing fee.
+If copies are to be mailed, the fee is payable by cashier’s check or money order.

 Correction to a Marriage Record

 Correction to Marriage Records may be requested in writing (along with supporting documentation, for example: birth certificate to prove your name is spelled differently than what is shown on your marriage record.)
-You may, for your convenience, use our Correction Request form and mail to our office.
+You may, for your convenience, use our Correction Request form and mail to our office with the supporting documentation.

-For further information on obtaining a marriage license or questions about civil ceremonies, please call 410-758-1773.
+For further information on obtaining a marriage license or scheduling civil ceremonies, please call 410-758-1773.